I Tried Windsurf — An AI Native Coding Environment

 1️⃣ Request Queueing (Genuinely Useful)

-In Windsurf you can submit multiple instructions while one is still executing.
+In Windsurf you can submit multiple instructions while a previous one is still executing.

 Example workflow

-You don’t have to wait between prompts.
+You don’t need to wait between prompts.
 This isn’t parallel execution—it’s a formal task queue.

-VS Code Agent Mode is more conversational; you typically wait for completion before issuing the next instruction, and there’s no built‑in queue system.
+VS Code Agent Mode is more conversational: you typically wait for a task to finish before issuing the next instruction, and it has no built‑in queue system.

 2️⃣ Cascade Memory (Persistent Agent Context)